sergei-mironov/litrepl/README.md

                               working directory.
   --ai-auxdir DIR             This directory stores AI interpreter pipes.
 It
                               defaults to LITREPL_AI_AUXDIR if set; otherwise,
                               it's created in the system's temporary
                               directory, named after the current working
                               directory.
+  --sh-auxdir DIR             This directory stores AI interpreter pipes.
+It
+                              defaults to LITREPL_SH_AUXDIR if set; otherwise,
+                              it's created in the system's temporary
+                              directory, named after the current working
+                              directory.